arph226/BAE305-SP25-Lab6/README.md

     - This is typically the lowest speed that results in visible movement.
 6. Testing Turns and Backward Movement:
     - Use the motor control program to make the robot turn right, turn left, and move backward at various speeds.
-    - Observe the robot's movement and make adjustments if needed to ensure proper behavior.

 ## Part 2.2: Integrating Collision Avoidance
 1. Integrate the Distance Sensor with Motor Control: